Mergers & Acquisitions

 Helping the Buyer Integrate Your Company with Theirs

-Approximately half of acquisitions are unsuccessful.
+Approximately half of the acquisitions are unsuccessful.
 Why?
 A lot has to do with a lack of successful integration.
 How can acquirers improve their chances of success?
 Why is there a disconnect between the pre-closing team and the post-closing integration team?
 Listen as we take a deep dive into M&A integration strategy with Tony Benedict on the perils of post-acquisition integration.

 Listen on Apple Podcasts | Listen on Spotify | Listen on Deezer | Listen on Stitcher | Listen on Google Podcasts | Listen on TuneIn